Aghanims/stock_alert_notif/SPRINT2_FINAL_CHECKLIST.md

 ---

-## 📦 Submission Package
+##  Submission Package

-Ensure the following are included in your submission:
+Ensure the following are included in our submission:

 ### Code
 ```